Skip to content

 nothing added to commit but untracked files present (use "git add" to track)

-• The two files are untracked in the repository (directory).
+• There are untracked in the repository (directory).

 • You want to add the files (focus the camera) to the list of files tracked by Git.